Most content on this website is © Christopher Howard, 1993–2017.

 No books have been written on Fugate-Wilcox or the Jean Freeman Gallery, and no substantial criticism has been published of his work, in either book or essay form, for several decades.
 No museum has organized a retrospective of his work, let alone included him in a group show addressing the art of the period.
 Fugate-Wilcox is not a cool artist, but a few things he did warrant closer attention.

-A book-length essay (near completion) will contextualize Fugate-Wilcox’s project among better-known examples of similar and contemporaneous magazine-based work by Judy Chicago, Dan Graham, Stephen Kaltenbach, Robert Morris, Ed Ruscha, and Robert Smithson, among others.
+A book will contextualize Fugate-Wilcox’s project among better-known examples of similar and contemporaneous magazine-based work by Judy Chicago, Dan Graham, Stephen Kaltenbach, Robert Morris, Ed Ruscha, and Robert Smithson, among others.

 More important, it will explore how photographic and textual documentation of ephemeral works of art not only changed received notions of criticism and approaches to magazine publishing, but also reshaped the visual landscape of gallery advertisements, which eventually become a significant part of the historical record.
 The Jean Freeman Gallery was conceived at a time when dealers and spaces showing the most avant-garde art—Virginia Dwan, Howard Wise, Paula Cooper, Bykert, and others—were also producing the most visually interesting promotional materials.
 And it’s no coincidence that art designed for the page was often identical to—or even replaced—what was hung on gallery walls.